 - Once done, allow the pressure to release naturally for about 10 minutes then you can move the vent to the release position.

 Cooking rice in a slow cooker is only best for a long grain rice.
 Shorter grain rice is stickier and will end up very clumpy and sticky.
-Rice also prefers a lower temperature so this is best done on a low setting
+Rice also prefers a lower temperature so this is best done on a low setting.

 - Add everything to the slow cooker.

-- Cook on low for about 2 hours, check and testing starting at 1 1/2 hours to get the perfect end result.
+- Check starting at 1 ½ hours to get the perfect end result.

-Baking rice
+Baking

 There are a lot of recipes that make rice as a casserole in the oven.
 My Baked Harissa Vegetable and Rice Casserole is a perfect example.
 Rice casseroles are a great way to have an easy one pan meal.

-Common Rice Questions
+Common Questions

 This depends on the end result you want.
 While having a one push button rice cooker is the easiest, I often thing making it on the stove ends up with the best result because you can check on it as it goes and adjust the liquid if needed.